sitphp/doubles/doc/intro.md

 # Introduction

 ## How doubles can help you with testing ?
-Imagine you have two classes `ClassToTest` and `Foo`.
-Class `ClassToTest` needs class `Foo` to work.
-We can say class `ClassToTest` is dependent on class `Foo`.
+Let's say you have two classes : `ClassToTest` and `Foo`.
+And say that you are using class `Foo` inside class `ClassToTest`.
+We could then say that class `ClassToTest` is dependent on class `Foo`.
-When you start to test the methods of class `ClassToTest`, you don't want to be disturbed by class `Foo` which you can test separatly.
-So what you would do is create a `Double` class which would look like the `Foo` class but would behave has you desire for your for your test.
+If you wanted to test the methods of class `ClassToTest`, you might not want to be disturbed by class `Foo` which you could test separatly.
+So what you would do is create a class `Double` which would have all the methods class `Foo` behaving the way you want for your test.
 You would then use this `Double` class instead of the `Foo` class inside your `ClassToTest` class.
 Then you could test class `ClassToTest` without worrying about if class `Foo` is doing what it is suppose to do or not.
 So with doublit, you would do something like this :

     {.language-php} /* Double of class "Foo" */
     $double = Doublit::dummy_instance(Foo::class);